NPTP/RaylTime/README.md

 // Repeat for sdl2_ttf.dll
 ```

-- Moving light source that can be added in the level editor?
+- Moving light source (2 options: N/S movement and E/W movement) that can be added in the level editor
-- Eliminate all remaining TODOs and clean up code
+- Eliminate all remaining TODOs
+- Clean up directory structure
+- Clean up any code, get rid of unneeded includes, and make final push

 #### "Maybe" features or holdovers for RaylTime 2!